yodaos-project/yoda.js/v2-design-document-draft.md

-## RokidOS v2 Design Document Draft.
+## RokidOS v2 Design Document Draft

 The RokidOS v2's design principle is embrace the Web community mainly.
 We redesign most packages by embracing the Web API like: